adriflorence/Basic-Algorithms/README.md

 You are given a target value to search.
 If found in the array return its index, otherwise return -1.

-You can assume there are no duplicates in the array and your algorithm's runtime complexity must be in the order of O(log n).
+You can assume there are no duplicates in the array and your algorithm's runtime complexity must be in the order of `O(log n)`.

-Example:

-`Input: nums = [4,5,6,7,0,1,2], target = 0, Output: 4`
+`Example: Input: nums = [4,5,6,7,0,1,2], target = 0, Output: 4`.

 # TASK 3 - Rearrange Array Elements